 Nevada is different from other states, in that the board will have you complete a few more steps after you register and pass your exams.
 You will find these next tasks to achieve in your letter of approval after passing your tests:

-- You will also need to submit a surety bond or cash deposit.
-The amount will be dependent on the monetary limit you chose, and will be stated in your contingent approval letter.
+- You will also need to submit a contractor bond or cash deposit.
+The amount will be dependent on the monetary limit you chose, and will be stated in your contingent approval letter;

 Nevada Contractor Registration and Permitting Requirements

 If you do not have an exemption to the state business license before bidding or performing work in Nevada, you must obtain a valid Nevada business license.
 You can apply, pay, and renew through the Secretary of State’s office.

 Additional information about other business and occupational licenses required to go into business as a general contracting company such as plumbing and electrician licenses can be found at the Nevada State Contractors Board.